trap000d/seafile-kindle-client/README.md

 ### Known Issues/Bugs
 - Only one way synchronization
-- Non-latin characters are not shown through eips
 - Just rudimentary checks of internet/WiFi availability/file operations
-- SSL certificate verification ignored (verify=False) just to make it work with self-signed SSL certs

 ### To Do
 - Daemon mode
-- Various errors handlers: check WiFi state, server hostname
+- Various errors handlers: add more checks of WiFi state, server hostname
 - Two-way synchronization
-- Import self-signed ca or add config option for verify='path/to/self/signed/ca.crt'